loipf/DNAsmash-pipeline/README.md

 # DNAsmash pipeline

-a fast DNA mapping pipeline from `.fastq` files for sample swap detection of matched files using URMAP and SMaSH
+a fast paired-end DNA mapping pipeline using URMAP from `.fastq` or `.bam` files for sample swap detection of matched files using SMaSH

 ---